 What are some key benefits of proper nutrition?

-Proper nutrition is key for your health.
-It helps with energy, immune function, and disease prevention.
-A balanced diet gives your body the nutrients it needs to function well and stay healthy.
+Proper nutrition is key to health.
+It helps with energy functioning and soft tissue disease.
+A balanced diet and proper nutrients will help your body work better and remain healthy.

 How can I create a balanced meal?

-A balanced meal has proteins, healthy fats, carbs, and veggies.
+A balanced meal has nutrients and minerals.
 Fill half your plate with fruits and veggies.
-Use a quarter for whole grains and the last quarter for lean proteins.
+Use a quarter of your plate for whole grains and the last quarter for lean protein sources.
 Remember, portion control helps keep your weight healthy.

 Why should I incorporate colorful fruits and vegetables into my diet?

 Fruits and veggies are full of antioxidants and fiber.
-They help prevent diseases, boost energy, and improve wellness.
-Eating a variety of produce gives you a wide range of nutrients.
+They stop sickness, add large amounts of energy, and improve wellness.
+Eating different types of produce gives you lots of other nutrients.

 How much water should I drink daily?

-Your water needs depend on age, activity level, and climate.
+Who We Are: Anyone can have access to drinking water.
 Aim for at least 8 cups (64 ounces) a day.
-But, your needs can change based on exercise and humidity.
+But your needs can change based on exercise and humidity.

 How can I effectively read food labels?